backstage/backstage/.changeset/khaki-hounds-think.md

 '@backstage/plugin-github-actions': minor
 ---

-Github Workflow Runs UI is modified to show in Card view instead of table, with branch selection option
+Github Workflow Runs UI is modified to show in optional Card view instead of table, with branch selection option